millzpaugh/infection/README.md

 Now implement the infection algorithm.
 Starting from any given user, the entire connected component of the coaching graph containing that user should become infected.

-This Django project is a visualization of the challenge described above, available here: https://warm-spire-20456.herokuapp.com